 Sweating all over or excessively in one area might indicate that you have secondary generalized hyperhidrosis.
 It’s important to see your doctor to find out the underlying cause.

 Some conditions associated with excessive sweating can be serious.
-Make sure to let your doctor know if you are experiencing any other unusual symptoms along with sweating.
+Make sure to let your doctor know if you’re experiencing any other unusual symptoms along with sweating.

 Your doctor will ask questions about your sweating, such as when and where it occurs.
-Your doctor will also perform certain tests, such as blood and urine tests, to determine if you have hyperhidrosis.
+They’ll also perform certain tests, such as blood and urine tests, to determine if you have hyperhidrosis.
+Most doctors will diagnose primary hyperhidrosis based on the history and physical examination.
+There are other tests that can confirm the diagnosis, but they’re not routinely administered in daily practice.

 A starch-iodine test involves putting iodine on the sweaty area.
 Starch is sprinkled on this area when the iodine dries.
 If the starch turns dark blue, you have excess sweating.